Frampton Comes Alive! II

 Frampton Comes Alive!
 II (styled as Frampton Comes Alive II on the packaging) is Peter Frampton's second live album published in 1995.
 It is a sequel to his 1976 multiplatinum album Frampton Comes Alive.

 The album contains live versions of many of the songs from his 1980s and 1990s solo albums, consciously avoiding his 1970s hits.
 It was accompanied by a video release on VHS, recorded at The Fillmore in San Francisco on 15 June 1995.

-Frampton Comes Alive II was released 10 October 1995 on IRS Records.
-However, contrary to Jerry Pompili's introductory comments on the album, lightning didn't strike twice and the album sold poorly.
-The album reached No. 121 on the UK Albums Chart and failed to chart in the US.
+Frampton Comes Alive II was released on 10 October 1995 under IRS Records.
+Despite Jerry Pompili's optimistic introductory remarks, the album did not achieve commercial success.
+It reached No. 121 on the UK Albums Chart and did not chart in the United States.